OmniBrew/sw5e-data/text/en/manual/social-interaction.md

 ---
 title: Social Interaction
 ---
-Exploring planets, overcoming obstacles, and surviving death squads are key parts of Mass Effect missions.
+Exploring planets, overcoming obstacles, and surviving death squads are key parts of Star Wars missions.
 No less important, though, are the social interactions that operatives have with other inhabitants of the galaxy.

 Interaction takes on many forms.
 You might need to convince an unscrupulous spy to confess to some malfeasance, or you